-- 9.3.A.4 Initially, the opposite goal is completely open (see Figure 5, "Partitioning of the goal into 6 parts.").
-After each scored goal a member of the team rolls a die and the part of the goal that corresponds to the number on the dice will be covered with a black box.
+Initially, the opposite goal is completely open (see Figure 5).
+After each scored-goal, a member of the team rolls a die and the part of the goal that corresponds to the number on the dice will be covered with a black box.
 If this part of the goal is already covered, the die will be rolled again.
-See Figure 6, "An example state of the goal after two rounds", where the number 3 and number 5 were rolled on a die after each round and the respective parts of the goal are covered.
-Note that if number 3 or 5 will get rolled in the next rounds, a new roll of a die will follow. - 9.3.A.5 The result of this challenge is the number of scored goals.
+See Figure 6, where the number 3 and number 5 were rolled on a die after each round and the respective parts of the goal are covered.
+Note that if number 3 or 5 will get rolled in the next rounds, a new roll of a die will follow.

+The result of this challenge is the number of scored goals.